Mobile Strategies for Modern Staffing Organizations

 Ahmad takes us on a journey through the evolution of his career.
 Having originally studied biopsychology and economics, he shares how both fields have helped to shape his career in technology and the staffing industry, providing him with a deep understanding of varying cognitive biases, and how they inform user behavior.
 He and Paul also deep dive a bit into the important work that ActivateStaff is doing, and Ahmad sheds light on the company’s two-phased mission of promoting a seamless mobile experience that promotes a powerful feedback cycle.

-Connect with Ahmad Kadhim
+Connect With Ahmad Kadhim

 Episode Transcript